rbuchberger/jekyll_picture_tag/readme.md

   * Drop support for `markup_presets` and `media_presets`.
 They are now officially and only `presets` and `media_queries`.
   * Improve docs with an introductory tutorial and 'how-to' flow.

-* 1.14.0 January 10, 2021
-  * Gracefully handle empty tag arguments.
-  * Re-add metadata stripping.
-I removed it inadvertently when refactoring; now there's a test and a setting to turn it off.
-  * Respect Jekyll's `--disable-disk-cache` argument.
-  * Add baseurl configuration, allowing increased plugin support (such as I18n via `jekyll-multiple-languages-plugin`)
-  * Tooling & test suite maintenance and improvements.

 ## Help Wanted